 Built by Mitsubishi on October 4, 1941.
+At the factory, painted overall gray with a black cowling.
 Delivered to the Imperial Japanese Navy (IJN) as Type 0 / A6M2 Model 21 Zero manufacture number 5349.
-Painted overall gray with a black cowling.

 On February 19, 1942 took off from Hiryu piloted by Petty Officer Hajime Toyoshima as one of thirty-six Zeros on a fighter sweep over Darwin.
 The formation included other A6M2 Zeros from Soryu plus D3A1 Vals and B5N1 Kates from Kaga and Akagi.

 While making a low pass over Darwin Harbor, hit by a .303 caliber bullet in the oil tank and began loosing oil.
 Returning, this Zero force landed on Melville Island.
 During the landing the plane impacted vegetation that damaged the wings, broke off the propeller and dislodged the engine and came to rest rest largely intact.
 During the landing, Toyoshima hit his face on the gun site and suffered facial injuries. used his parachute to wipe the blood off his face.